 Faith in Messina

-Donors enthusiastically support Loyola's first-year living learning initiative
+Donors enthusiastically support Loyola's first-year experience

 When Marie Boylan and Jeff Freedman heard about Loyola’s Alpha Program at Loyola’s Orientation for new students, they knew it was a perfect fit for their daughter, Katie, ’14.